HISTORY OF PASCO COUNTY

 Contrary to the information printed in these early articles, the editor of the New Port Richey Press in 1976, Paul J. Purcell, included an article in the 15 Jan 1976 “60th Anniversary” edition that claims the New Port Richey Post was an early attempt by Charles Fox, founding editor of the New Port Richey Press, to determine if a weekly newspaper was feasible for the new town.
 The article reads as follows;

 “It was in January of 1916 that a man called Charles L. Fox came to the little town of Port Richey.
 Two hundred residents were not startled by his arrival, but they were to soon learn that this man was one of the most talented writers to ever move to Florida.
 Some readers perhaps will be taken back by the fact that this article does not refer to the city as it is presently named, for at that time there was legal reason in calling it New Port Richey.
 The settlement here was simply called one of the Port Richeys.
 The plural ended two years later when land speculators named it New Port Richey … much to the disdain of some older residents on both sides of the river.
 Fox began the first publication of the town’s newspaper in the January of his arrival.
-The paper came under the title of “Port Richey Press” and was published monthly.
+The paper came under the title of “Port Richey Post” and was published monthly.
 After one year of publication, the talented owner changed the name of the paper to “Port Richey Press.
 Another year passed and Fox changed the name again to the New Port Richey Press.
 (This account is contrary to a historical piece written on January 2nd, 1953 by Ralph Bellwood, the present account is correct.)”

 It should be noted that Ralph Bellwood, who is mentioned in the above quoted article as having his facts wrong, was a long-time historian in Pasco County who moved to the city in 1922, was a pastor at Elfers Baptist Church, and the author of the book “Tales of West Pasco”.
 So his account is not to be taken lightly.
 In an article of his that was published in the 2 Jan 1969 issue of the the New Port Richey Press, his comments regarding the New Port Richey Post newspaper were, “From the information we have been able to glean from the past, less than two hundred copies were printed and only four issues came out during the first year.
 Practically no advertisement was found in the first two issues; however, the Post of December, 1916, had nearly a full page of advertisements.”.